Evolution of confined quantum scalar fields in curved spacetime. Part I: Introduction

 In the recent years, the interest to verify the theory experimentally has increased significantly\cite{Lin2008, Lin2015, Downes2011, Downes2013, Dragan2013, Bruschi2014testing, Wang2014quantum}.
 Thus far, an analogous of Hawking radiation in Bose-Einstein condensates has already been experimentally demonstrated~\cite{Steinhauer:2015saa} (although the result is not free of controversy, see for example \cite{leonhardt2018questioning}).
 In particular, and due to the great improvement of the precision of quantum measurements in table-top experiments, it is expected that the theoretical predictions on quantum fields confined in cavities, and under the effect of small changes in the background geometry or the non-inertial motion of the cavity, will be tested experimentally in the near future~\cite{Howl2018, Ahmadi2014, Tian2015relativistic, Wilson2011observation}.
 Consequently, new open problems within the framework of the theory are arising, related to the new concrete systems under study, and therefore new adapted mathematical techniques will be necessary to approach them.

 In this work, we introduce a general method for computing the evolution of a confined quantum scalar field in a globally hyperbolic spacetime, by means of a time-dependent Bogoliubov transformation.
-As it will be clearly shown along the article, the method proves to be especially useful to address the new kind of problems that we just mentioned, related to quantum fields confined in cavities and undergoing small perturbations, since it provides a very simple recipe for computing the resonance spectrum and sensibility of the field to a given perturbation of the background metric or the boundary conditions.
+As it will be clearly shown along the article, the method proves to be especially useful to address the new kind of problems that we just mentioned, related to quantum fields confined in cavities and undergoing small perturbations, since it provides very simple recipes for computing the resonance spectrum and sensibility of the field to a given perturbation of the background metric or the boundary conditions.
 However, we wish to emphasise that the method can be applied to any confined quantum scalar field, both real or complex, evolving as a result of any kind of regular changes in the background metric and/or the boundary conditions, just under some minor assumptions.
 This generality will also be illustrated through a concrete example of an application of the method outside the scope of small perturbations (in cosmological particle creation) that will be considered in the article.

 The method is based on the foliation of the spacetime in spacelike Cauchy hypersurfaces using a time coordinate.
 Since the method is intended for confined fields, these hypersurfaces will be compact, although not necessarily with boundaries.
 The core idea is to construct a basis of modes naturally associated to each hypersurface, and then provide a differential equation in time for the Bogoliubov transformation between the modes associated to two hypersurfaces at different times.
 This way, the evolution of the field in time is not obtained by solving the Klein-Gordon equation, but rather by solving a differential equation for the time-dependent Bogoliubov transformation.
-This key idea of the construction has been developed as a generalization of a mathematical technique introduced in~\cite{Jorma2013}.
-That previous technique, although with the strong limitation of being applicable only in Minkowski spacetime (the influence in the evolution of the field coming from the motion of the cavity), has already proven to be of special practical use in the study of quantum fields confined in cavities.
-Benefiting from conformal invariance, extensions to a few other metrics were also considered~\cite{Sabin2014, Ahmadi2014, Bruschi2016towards, Lock2017, Lock2017relativistic}.
-Yet, the scope of that method was notoriously reduced, something which the present work overcomes.